-- Create a committee to consider and recommend what complete streets elements be included with every street project undertaken by [City/County name].
-Members on this committee could be representatives from the [City/County name] departments representing engineering, transportation, parks and recreation, emergency services, and planning. - Work with the [City/County name] departments, Des Moines Area Regional Transit Authority, the Metropolitan Planning Organization, and other transportation advocates to identify bicycle, pedestrian, and transit planning and design issues appropriate to the project. - 1.
-Bicycle and pedestrian ways shall be established in new construction and reconstruction of road and bridge projects within [City/County name] unless one or more of three conditions are met: - 1.1 Bicyclists and pedestrians are prohibited by law from using the roadway.
-In this instance, a greater effort may be necessary to accommodate all users (bicyclists, motorists, transit vehicles and users, and pedestrians of all ages and abilities) elsewhere within the right of way or within the same transportation corridor. - 1.2 The cost of establishing bikeways and walkways would be excessively disproportionate to the need or probable use or exceed budget costs (ex. resurfacing).
-Excessively disproportionate is defined as exceeding twenty percent of the cost of the larger transportation project.
-In this case, the project sponsor may propose an alternate design or spend twenty percent of the project cost of the larger project to improve accommodations for all users. - 1.3 Where sparsity of population or other factors indicate an absence of future need.
-This is defined as streets developed as a culde-sac with four or fewer dwellings or if the street has severe topographic or natural resource restraints.
-Also an indication of absence of need is when the average daily traffic (ADT) is projected to be less than 500 vehicles per day over the life of this project. - 2.
-The design and development of the transportation infrastructure shall improve conditions for transit users, motorists, bicyclists and pedestrians through the subsequent steps: - 2.1 Plan projects for the long-term.
+- Create a committee to evaluate and review the complete streets process and implementation undertaken by [City/County name], as well as review formal exception requests.
+Members on this committee could be representatives from the [City/County name] departments representing engineering, transportation, parks and recreation, emergency services, and planning, as well as relevant stakeholders such as AARP, DART, HIRTA, school districts, public health officials, business leaders, and transportation advocates. - Work with the [City/County name] departments, DART, the Des Moines Area Metropolitan Planning Organization, and other transportation supporters to identify bicycle, pedestrian, and transit planning and design opportunities appropriate to the project. - Review and revise related procedures, plans, regulations, design guides, and other processes to align goals with the Complete Streets Policy and ensure accommodation of all users in all projects.

+1. The design and development of the transportation infrastructure shall improve conditions for transit users, motorists, bicyclists, pedestrians, and other users through the subsequent steps:

+1.1 Plan projects for the long-term.
 Transportation improvements are long-term investments that remain in place for many years.
-The design and construction of new facilities should anticipate likely future demand for transit, bicycling, and walking facilities and not preclude the provision of future improvements. - 2.2 Address the need for bicyclist and pedestrians to cross corridors as well as travel along them.
+The design and construction of new facilities should anticipate likely future demand for transit, bicycling, and walking facilities and not preclude the provision of future improvements.

+1.2 Address the need for bicyclists and pedestrians to cross corridors as well as travel along them.
 Even where bicyclists and pedestrians may not commonly use a particular corridor that is being improved or constructed, they will likely need to be able to cross that corridor safely and conveniently.
 Therefore the design of intersections and interchanges shall accommodate bicyclist and pedestrians in a manner that is safe, accessible, and convenient.

-- 2.3 Design facilities to the best currently available standards and guidelines.
-The design of facilities for bicyclists and pedestrians should follow design guidelines and standards that are commonly used, such as: - AASHTO Guide for the Development of Bicycle Facilities, - AASHTO's A policy on Geometric Design of Highways and Streets, - AASHTO's Guide for the Planning, Design, and Operation of Pedestrian Facilities, - SUDAS: State Urban Design and Specifications Manual, - Federal Highway Administration's Manual on Uniform Traffic Control Devices for Streets and Highways, - ITE Recommended Practice Context Sensitive Solutions in Designing Major Urban Thoroughfares for Walkable Communities; - National Association of City Transportation Officials (NACTO) Urban Street Design Guide; and, - MPO design standards.
+1.3 Design facilities to the best currently available standards and guidelines.
+The design of facilities should follow design guidelines and standards that are commonly used, such as:

+- AASHTO Guide for the Development of Bicycle Facilities; - AASHTO's A policy on Geometric Design of Highways and Streets; - AASHTO's Guide for the Planning, Design, and Operation of Pedestrian Facilities; - SUDAS: State Urban Design and Specifications Manual; - Federal Highway Administration's Manual on Uniform Traffic Control Devices for Streets and Highways; - ITE Recommended Practice Context Sensitive Solutions in Designing Major Urban Thoroughfares for Walkable Communities; and, - National Association of City Transportation Officials (NACTO) Urban Street Design Guide.